KolorCompany/KolorEyesIframeAPI/README.md

 ## Method A

-The easiest and the most classical way to deal with events on Javascript : a single callback function for each event.
+The easiest and the most common way to deal with events on Javascript : a single callback function for each event.
 You can pass your handling functions on the 'events' object at the instanciation time, like on the first code exemple of this repository, or you can override handlers at the runtime, defining new functions for specific events.

 **onConnected**